qoeg/wedding/README.md

 # Wedding Website

-Website with information for my wedding
+A Google App Engine website with information for my wedding